mahovich/isbot-fast/README.md

 The `isbot-fast` package is needed to quickly identify most bots/crawlers/spiders using a user-agent.
 It runs more than 10 times faster than the `isbot` package.

+In addition to the search bots, `isbot-fast` identifies:
+* bots of social networks and instant messengers
+* preview bots receiving meta-information about the page
+* some scanners and monitoring
+* content downloaders

 Note: the purpose of the package is not to determine absolutely all bots, since this will significantly slow down the speed of work. `isbot-fast` probably determines 99.5% of all requests sent by bots at the moment.
 If you want to identify even more existing bots, then pay attention to the `isbot` package.

 The result of the function is a boolean value.